-Logos also featured a hefty music section of used record albums and CDs; a decent selection of cult literature (name your cult); and a downstairs full of general new/used books.
-You could find about every Dover art book ever published and a plush section of quality used children’s/YA books that the town’s elementary school teachers would scavenge every Saturday morning.
+Logos also featured a hefty audio section of used record albums and CDs; a decent selection of cult literature (name your cult); and a lower level full of general new/used books.
+You could find about every Dover art book ever published and a plush section of quality used children’s/YA books .
+The town’s underpaid elementary school teachers would descend upon it to scavenge, every Saturday morning.

 Logos had a lot going for it.
-And when I needed a translation of Moliere’s Le Médecin malgré lui (all the rage in Paris in 1666), it was the only place in town that had it in stock (used, copyright 1930-ish).
+And when I needed a translation of Moliere’s Le Médecin malgré lui (all the rage in Paris in 1666), it was the only place in town with a copy in stock (used, copyright 1930-ish).
 But Logos wasn’t the kind of place I would hit up every week for the latest and greatest.
 Though music fans and school teachers surely did.

 A few years back the store’s “new” sales crashed and never recovered.
 After that, Logos’ time was short.
 Damned Amazon.